-If you get pulled over for drinking and driving, you may be staring down a future suspended driver’s license and a rough road filled with court appearances and fines.
-You may also find that your auto insurance company will drop you or that you will need to pay much higher rates for insurance coverage.
+Updated March 19, 2019: If you get pulled over for drinking and driving, you may be staring down a future suspended driver’s license and a rough road filled with court appearances and fines.
+You may also find that your auto insurance company will drop you or that you will need to pay higher rates for insurance coverage.

-Yup, one big mistake can cost you a lot.
-This is why — if you find yourself in this unfortunate position — it’s a good idea to shop around for the lowest possible insurance rates.
-And, if you lose your driver’s license for a period of time, it’s important to know that you often cannot get it reinstated without proof of insurance.
+One big mistake can cost you a lot.
+This is why, if you find yourself in this unfortunate position, it’s a good idea to shop around for the lowest possible insurance rates.
+(Policygenius can help you compare rates.)
+And if you lose your driver’s license, it’s important to know that you often cannot get it reinstated without proof of insurance.

 What you need to know about insurance when you have a DUI

 A conviction for driving under the influence or driving while intoxicated (DUI or DWI) can directly impact your insurance rates.
-That’s because the DUI becomes part of your driving record and insurers will often consider you a high risk driver.
-This, in turn, means the amount you pay for insurance will go up — sometimes markedly so.
-And, in some cases, your current insurance company won’t renew your coverage at all or you will be denied coverage by a new insurer due to your driving violation, according to Progressive, one of the nation’s largest auto insurance companies.
+That’s because the DUI becomes part of your driving record and insurers will often consider you a high-risk driver.
+This means the amount you pay for insurance will go up, sometimes markedly so.
+In some cases, your current insurance company won’t renew your coverage at all or you will be denied coverage by a new insurer due to your driving violation.

-Progressive and many other insurances companies will also insure you with a DUI but, again, be prepared for higher rates.
-To give you a sense of how much more it will cost you for insurance after a DUI, we ran some numbers using a hypothetical scenario with a 35-year-old male living in Massachusetts and driving a 2013 Ford SUV about 15,000-25,000 miles per year.
+To give you a sense of how much more it will cost you for insurance after a DUI, we ran some numbers using a hypothetical scenario with a 35-year-old male living in Massachusetts and driving a 2013 Ford SUV about 15,000 to 25,000 miles per year.
 We took into consideration that this man currently carried Progressive insurance and was seeking basic insurance coverage, which would include: $50k/$100k bodily injury, $25k property damage, $50k/$100k uninsured motorist coverage, a $500 deductible, and some other coverages.

 When adding in a DUI for alcohol in January 2016, the least expensive options for the same coverage are now:

-As you can see, the rates vary markedly, yet they are all higher with a DUI.
+The rates vary but are all higher with a DUI.
 Progressive, which was the current carrier under this scenario, rose the least, but this man would be paying about double for other options when compared to the same coverage with a clean driving record.
 This is why it’s important to shop around — especially when a DUI may be setting you back financially in more ways than just insurance.

 Want your license back?

-In some states you may need both proof of insurance and a certificate of financial responsibility in order to get your license back.
+In some states you may need both proof of insurance and a certificate of financial responsibility to get your license back.
 Typically these statements of responsibility are called SR-22 forms, or FR-44 in Virginia and Florida.
-Either the court will notify you that you need this, or you will likely be notified by your state’s department of motor vehicles.
+Either the court or your state department of motor vehicles will notify you that you need this.

-You can either file the form manually through your state, or your insurance provider may be able to electronically file it for you.
-The filing cost is around $25 and depending on the type of DUI offense, an SR-22 or FR-44 will typically remain on file for two to five years, according to Esurance.
+You can file the form manually through your state, or your insurance provider may be able to electronically file it for you.
+The filing cost is around $25.
+Depending on the type of DUI offense, an SR-22 or FR-44 will typically remain on file for two or three years.